RomanTereshchenko13/ClientServerApp/README.md

     ./client <server_address>

-Replace <server_address> with the IP address or domain name of the server.
+Replace <server_address> with the IP address of the server.